bachmeil/quickblog-ds/README.md

 content.

 More posts can be added in the same way.
-Since index.md already exists, the new post will be added at the top.
+Since index.md already exists, all new posts will be added to the top of the index.

 Then build the blog and open `index.html` in Firefox: